aybkao/simple-chess/README.md

 # simple-chess
-simple chess AI for http://chessboardjs.com/
+simple and effective chess AI for http://chessboardjs.com/